Born 1883 in Třešť, Austria-Hungary. Died 1950 in Taconic, Connecticut:

 A riddle for the modern mind

 Schumpeter’s name is probably better known than his ideas – which is understandable, since he straddled the theoretical divide in a way that we find awkward these days.
 But his 20th century influence was simply huge.

-Schumpeter wasn’t a Marxist – he was a deeply theoretical professor at Harvard, and a bit of a monetarist – but he shared Marx’s conviction that capitalism was the destructive cause of all its own problems.
+Schumpeter wasn’t a Marxist by any stretch of the imagination – he was a deeply theoretical professor at Harvard, and a bit of a monetarist actually – but he shared Marx’s conviction that capitalism was the destructive cause of all its own problems.
 The difference was that he thought the capitalist ethic was being ripped apart by its own contradictions, without any help from the revolutionary left.
 Was that a bad thing?
 Actually, no, he said, the destruction was a source of hope and progress.

 The best hope of our survival, Schumpeter suggested, would be to evolve a minimalist democracy that did nothing more than encourage capitalist competition, while keeping the pesky public largely at arm’s length from the decision-making process.
-At best, that’s probably a libertarian argument.
+At best, that’s probably an ultra-libertarian argument.
 At worst, it just sounds scary.
 Nobody’s perfect.

 “Economic progress, in capitalist society, means turmoil”